 Police: 3 confirmed dead, 5 injured after shooting on Michigan State campus

+The suspect, who was last seen leaving on foot from the MSU Union, is described as a short male with a mask, possibly Black.
+Click here to view a photo of the suspected shooter.

-According to a tweet from the department, shots were fired near Berkey Hall.
-University police are currently searching for the suspect.
-The suspect was last seen leaving on foot from the MSU Union.
+According to a tweet at about 8:40 p.m. from the department, shots were fired near Berkey Hall.

-In an update at 9:26 p.m., police say another shooting was reported at IM East Fitness Center.
-The center is being secured and "it appears there is only one suspect this time," according to MSU police.

-The suspect is described as a short male with a mask, possibly Black.

 An alert sent shortly after 8:30 p.m. urged people to "run, hide, fight."